 Misinformation runs abound.
 If we took to heart every tidbit of advice from someone who’s “living the dream” or its negative cousin, “escaping the American dream,” we’d all wake up every single day feeling a tad shittier about our unexciting and mundane lives.

-As much as the incredible exploits of these escapees affect our mood and make us believe we are doing something fundamentally wrong and uninteresting with our lives, behind each of these travel myths, that have been perpetuated in best-selling books and on blogs with followings that could take on small European countries, is the raw, un-sensationalized truth.
+As much as the incredible exploits of these escapees affect our mood and make us believe we are doing something fundamentally wrong and uninteresting with our lives, behind each of these travel myths, pushed forth in best-selling books and on blogs with followings that could take on small European countries, is the raw, un-sensationalized truth.

 Let’s look at a few, shall we?